Famous actors who tarnished their name by filming second-rate films

 After the vampire saga, Lautner starred in the critically-smashed films Tracers (2015), The Ridiculous Six (2015) and Ride the Wave (2016).
 These were his last big screen appearances.
 He also had small roles in the series Scream Queens (2015-2016) and Kuku (2012- …), and disappeared.

-For two years now, only journalists who write articles about actors who have ruined their careers have remembered him.
+For two years now, only journalists who write articles about actors who have profited their careers have remembered him.

 2. Rob Schneider